paris-saclay-summerschool/paris-saclay-summerschool.github.io/social-events.md

     <div class="social-event__meta">Monday, July 5</div>
     <h2>Welcome Breakfast</h2>
     <p>
-      A welcome breakfast will be offered on the first morning of the Summer School at ENS Paris-Saclay.
+      A welcome breakfast will be offered on the first morning of the Summer School in the garden of ENS Paris-Saclay, and in case of bad weather condition in the Espace Gilbert Simondon (first floor, building south-west).

     </p>
   </section>